openstack-archive/infra-manual/doc/source/drivers.rst

 exist.
 You should end up with something like::

   - name: openstack/<projectname>
-    templates:
-      - system-required
     check:
       - gate-new-<projectname>-job
     gate:
       - gate-new-<projectname>-job

-The template section applies the common ``system-required`` jobs to the project (every project should use this template).
-Then we have ``gate-new-<projectname>-job`` listed in the check and gate pipelines.
-This says if an event comes in for ``openstack/<projectname>`` that matches the check or gate pipeline triggers run the ``gate-new-<projectname>-job`` job against ``openstack/<projectname>`` in the matching pipeline.
+The ``gate-new-<projectname>-job`` listed in the check and gate pipelines says if an event comes in for ``openstack/<projectname>`` that matches the check or gate pipeline triggers run the ``gate-new-<projectname>-job`` job against ``openstack/<projectname>`` in the matching pipeline.